JsCommunity/http-request-plus/README.md

         //
         // This option can be used to bypass this
         bypassStatusCheck: true,

+        // Maximum number of redirects that should be handled by http-request-plus
+        //
+        // Defaults to 5
+        maxRedirects: 0,

         onRequest(request) {
           // this function will be called multiple times in case of redirections